AlanYHung/data-structures-and-algorithms/c-sharp/LinkedList/README.md

   * Efficiency: O(n) / all methods
 * Queue Enqueue is an insert function, Dequeue removes front node and resets front to next node, peek returns front nodes's value, and IsEmpty checks if front is null
   * Efficiency: O(n) / all methods
+* PseudoQueue is a class that uses stacks to mimic Queue FIFO principles, it has an enqueue method that takes in a new value and adds it to the stack by reversing the stack then adding the new node first to the new stack, and a dequeue that removes the top node from the stack.
+  * Efficiency: Enqueue: O(n) / Dequeue: O(1)

 ### Solution
 * [Append - Whiteboard](./assets/append.png)